ddprrt/ddprrt.github.io/_posts/2014-06-05-style-select-elements.md

 ## Further information

 This sample was part of my talk at the [Webinale](http://www.webinale.de) in June 2014.
 Get the whole slide deck [here](https://speakerdeck.com/ddprrt/keeping-the-web-native).
+See the whole example [at Codepen](http://codepen.io/ddprrt/pen/leLab).